ericaokamura/startwars_planets/README.md

 ## Getting Started

 Open a terminal and git clone the project into a directory.
 Open the IDE (Eclipse, IntelliJ or STS) and open the project as a Maven project.
 Run the project as a Java Application.
-Open browser and type localhost:8080/swagger-ui.html in order to acess Swagger UI.
+Open browser and type localhost:8080/swagger-ui.html in order to access Swagger UI.

 ### Prerequisites